1953 Sarnia tornado outbreak: Port Huron, Michigan–Sarnia, Ontario

 This large, violent tornado touched down at 4:21 p.m.
-CST near Smiths Creek, Michigan, southwest of Port Huron.
+EST near Smiths Creek, Michigan, southwest of Port Huron.
 It moved northeast and quickly strengthened before hitting Port Huron, resulting in widespread F3 and F4 damage.
 Two people were killed in Port Huron and 68 more were injured.
 Close to 400 homes were damaged or destroyed in the United States with monetary losses totaling $2.6 million ($24.4 million 2018 USD).
 Crossing the St. Clair River, the 1 mi tornado moved into Canada just south of Sarnia Harbour.
 Moving to the northeast, the tornado moved directly through Sarnia, Ontario, where almost 100 commercial buildings sustained damage.
 At least 150 homes on the more suburban outskirts of the city were damaged and in some instances reduced to rubble.
 Five people were killed in Sarnia.
 Before exiting Sarnia, the tornado curved even further to the northeast and began to weaken, as its path narrowed to approximately 30 m across.
 The tornado then restrengthened as it moved into rural Lambton and Middlesex Counties, where more F4 damage was inflicted upon farmsteads and homes near Nairn, before it dissipated south of Stratford.
 This suggested a total path length exceeding 120 km, though it is highly probable that this damage path was made up of more than one tornado, possibly as many as four.

 Overall, the tornado was on the ground for 2 hours and 39 minutes, tracked 75–90 mi, and was 1–1.5 mi wide at its peak.
 Seven people were killed, 117 others were injured, and damages were estimated $17.6 million (1953 USD).